symfony/symfony-docs/book/templating.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. versionadded:: 2.1
-    hinclude.js support was added in Symfony 2.1
+    hinclude.js support was introduced in Symfony 2.1

 Controllers can be embedded asynchronously using the hinclude.js_ JavaScript library.
 As the embedded content comes from another page (or controller for that matter),